crcdng/curative/SetupWindows11.md

 *Note: These steps worked for me after trial and error and research at a certain time.
 Technical setups can change quickly.
 If you hit a problem, please leave a bug report on Github so we can fix this together.*

 Here is the setup for a Windows 11 computer.
-When the computer starts, it is running a movie in a loop unattended and without artifacts (context see booklet).
+When the computer starts, it is running a movie in a loop unattended and without artifacts (see booklet).

 ```
 Install VLC player https://www.videolan.org/vlc/